 on Mac OS X

-Installing the latest version of Python on Apple's OS X is very easy using homebrew:
+Install the latest version of Python 3 with homebrew:

 brew install python3